Director of Director of Tertiary Education Reform, Department for the Economy, Northern Ireland

 Policy Fellow Alum, Centre for Science and Policy

-Mark Lee is Director of Primary Care at Department of Health, Northern Ireland since November 2016.
-He was previously Director of Healthcare Transformation.
+Mark Lee is Director of Tertiary Education Reform at the Department for the Economy, Northern Ireland since September 2021.
+He was previously Director of Mental Health, Disability and Older People and Director of Healthcare Transformation.
 Before joining the Northern Ireland office he worked in DCLG as the Deputy Director for Economic and Social Planning Policy, where he had overall responsibility for the National Planning Policy Framework, including planning for housing and gypsy and traveller issues, as well as policies such as the Budget 2012 commitment to explore the feasibility of land auctions.